Simulator vs Optimizer

 Simulators

-Best for Tournaments
+Best for Large Field Tournaments

-- Ranks lineups by Top-1% win probability.
+- Ranks lineups by Top-5% finish rate.

 - Models the field, including projected ownership.